Top SQL Interview Questions

 CREATE INDEX index_name ON table_name(column_name);

-- Composite-column Indexes: A composite index is an index created on two or more columns of the table.
+- Composite-column Indexes: A composite-column index is an index created for two or more columns of the table.

 CREATE INDEX index_name ON table_name (column1, column2)